 On September 17, 2018, Trump announced tariffs on $200 billion worth of Chinese goods.
 This included a wide range of products, from minerals for manufacturing, electronics, and health and safety products.
 The previous tariff list concentrated mostly on industrial machinery, while the newest list exhaustively includes consumer products.
-All these goods require a 10% duty until the end of the year and will increase to 25% at the start of 2019.
+All these goods require a 10 percent duty until the end of the year and will increase to 25 percent at the start of 2019.

 World Trade on the Balance

 China oil imports are just a small segment of a larger, undulating political landscape.
 While it is reassuring for China that they will be purchasing oil at a normal rate, this signals the start of a possible long-standing intimidation game between the US and China.
 The rest of the world is on the edge of their seats anticipating how these two countries will engage with each other in the coming months and years.
 Billions of spectators are hopeful that the US and China may forego its shifting trade relations, and instead energize the oil industry and the global economy.